Asked If Robert Mueller Submits Report Today, William Barr Gives ‘Death Stare,’ ‘Politico’ Claims Any Day Now

-Speculation that Russia investigation Special Counsel Robert Mueller would submit his highly anticipated report to new United States Attorney General Willam Barr — possibly as soon as today — heated up Thursday morning, as reporters staked out Mueller’s office and snapped photographs of the 74-year-old investigator arriving at work — photos of a sort not seen until today, throughout the entire course of the 22-month investigation.
+Speculation about when Russia investigation special counsel Robert Mueller would submit his highly-anticipated report to new United States Attorney General Willam Barr — possibly as soon as today — heated up Thursday morning, as reporters staked out Mueller’s office and snapped photographs of the 74-year-old investigator arriving at work.
+Throughout the entire course of the 22-month investigation, photos of this sort have not been seen until today.

 One of those photos can be seen at the top of this page.
-Another was published on Twitter by Politico, which wrote that Mueller is expected to submit his report “any day now.
-The prospective “Mueller Report” is believed to cover his findings on whether the 2016 Donald Trump campaign colluded with Russia in that country’s efforts to interfere in the presidential election and hand it to Trump, as well as whether Trump attempted to obstruct the investigations into what really took place inside his 2016 campaign.
+Another was published on Twitter by Politico, which wrote that Mueller is expected to submit his report any day now.
+The prospective “Mueller report” is believed to cover his findings on whether the 2016 Donald Trump campaign colluded with Russia in that country’s efforts to interfere in the presidential election and hand it to Trump, as well as whether Trump attempted to obstruct the investigations into what really took place inside his 2016 campaign.

 Mueller is required to submit his report to Barr, who will then decide if the report — in whole or in part — may be transmitted to Congress and subsequently made public.
 But according to ABC News investigative reporter Mike Levine, writing on his Twitter account, Barr was in no mood Thursday morning to field questions about when the report would be received by his office.